-The Rocky Reach Hydroelectric Project (FERC No. 2145) (Project) is owned and operated by the Public Utility District No. 1 of Chelan County (Chelan PUD) and licensed by the Federal Energy Regulatory Commission (FERC)1.
-The Rocky Reach Hydroelectric Project FERC License (FERC License), FERC License Article 5 and more specifically the Use and Occupancy Article 4102 directs Chelan PUD to oversee activities within the Project Boundary and take action to prevent unauthorized uses of lands and shorelines within the Project Boundary.
-The FERC License defines Project lands and waters necessary to operate the hydroelectric facility, including those necessary for all of the beneficial uses, as the Project Boundary.
-Chelan PUD manages the Project Boundary in accordance with its FERC License.
+The Rocky Reach Hydroelectric Project (FERC No. 2145) (Project) is owned and operated by the Public Utility District No. 1 of Chelan County (Chelan PUD) and licensed by the Federal Energy Regulatory Commission (FERC).
+(1) The FERC Project License, License Article 5 and more specifically the Land Use Article 410(2) directs Chelan to oversee activities within the Project Boundary and take action to prevent unauthorized uses of lands and shorelines within the Project Boundary.
+The FERC License defines Lands and Waters necessary to operate the hydroelectric facility, including those necessary for all of the beneficial uses, as the Project Boundary.
+Chelan PUD manages the Project Boundary in accordance with its License.

-Chelan PUD's Program addresses competing demands for access to Project shorelines while supplementing ongoing resource management protection and enhancement efforts and providing guidance on current and future Non-Project uses.
-Further, it provides defined and consistent management strategies for the Project's shorelines, is consistent with the conditions contained within the FERC License (and subsequent amendments), and addresses resource concerns and demands at the Project.
-This Manual serves as a reference document for the public and includes the following:
+The Land Management Program addresses competing demands for access to Project lands while supplementing ongoing resource management protection and enhancement efforts and providing guidance on current and future Non-Project uses.
+The plan provides defined and consistent management strategies for the Project's lands, reinforces the letter and spirit of the Settlement Agreement, is consistent with the conditions contained within the Project License, and addresses resource concerns and demands at the Project.
+The Land Management Program Guide serves as a reference document for the public and includes the following: